Learning Dissipative Chaotic Dynamics with Boundedness Guarantees: Dissipative Dynamics: A Control-theory Perspective

-In Section~\ref{sec:background}, we have discussed in detail why learning dissipative chaotic systems is a meaningful and tractable problem, and we identified the challenges involved.
-More specifically, dissipativity in chaos ensures the existence of a strange attractor leading to invariant statistics, but in order to obtain valid statistics, the learned models need to generate bounded trajectories over long time horizons.
-To develop models with embedded dissipativity, we first need to understand theoretical conditions that make a dynamical system dissipative.
+To develop models with inherent dissipativity, we first need to understand theoretical conditions that make a dynamical system dissipative.
 Note that dissipativity describes a system's energy behavior over time, independent of whether the system is chaotic or not.
 In this section, we focus on deriving algebraic conditions that are computationally efficient through the connection between dissipativity and energy, which are crucial for our proposed architecture that guarantees dissipativity.